cloudfoundry/go-cf-api/docs/docs/loadtests.md

 ### /v3/info

-The load test of the `/v3/info` endpoint was designed to indicate the maximum number of requests the web server on each implementation can handle, excluding expensive buisiness logic, authentication or external systems (e.g. database).
+The load test of the `/v3/info` endpoint was designed to indicate the maximum number of requests the web server on each implementation can handle, excluding expensive business logic, authentication or external systems (e.g. database).
 It represents the raw theoretical throughput the underlying technology stack can serve.

 ##### Ruby Implementation